Wouldn’t it be great if you could go camping in Sedona for free?

 Other Free Dispersed Campsites Near Sedona

-Loy Butte Road, Schnebly Hill Road, and Pumphouse Wash are my three favorite places to dispersed camp in Sedona, but here are four additional options to choose from.
+Loy Butte Road, Schnebly Hill Road, and Pumphouse Wash are my three very favorite places to dispersed camp near Sedona, but here are four additional options to consider.

 * Wood and charcoal campfires are no longer allowed here.